 To Mayor and Councillors, Douglas Shire Council,

-We, the undersigned, call on Douglas Shire Council to enforce its own by-laws to ensure the conservation values of the Daintree Lowland Rainforest are not destroyed by illegal clearing and settlement.
+We, the undersigned, call on Douglas Shire Council to enforce its local laws and planning scheme requirements to regulate and restrict clearing to ensure the conservation values of the Daintree Lowland Rainforest are not destroyed by illegal clearing and settlement.

 Rainforest being cleared at Diwan in the Daintree Rainforest.